To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Andrews has seven proposals to inject new dynamism into a business environment from one that is dominated by large players with entrenched interests to an emphasis on the lower and middle levels of organisations, where scope for developing new skills is greatest.

 The usual suspects are a known quantity and so less risky to deal with by definition.
-Companies need to be given an incentive to take the plunge and deal with new partners.

 Government should focus on improving the available supply of black people with top-level qualifications instead through training initiatives.